shahrzadbst/shahrzadbst/README.md

 ### Hi 👋, I'm Shahrzad!

 <p>
-I'm a <strong>Junior Full Stack Software Engineer</strong> with 1.5 years of experience working in a small, agile team where I got to wear many hats—from building front-end features to working on back-end services, databases, and cloud deployments ☁️.
+I'm a <strong>Junior Full Stack Software Engineer</strong> with almost 2 years of experience working in a small, agile team where I got to wear many hats—from building front-end features to working on back-end services, databases, and cloud deployments ☁️.
 </p>

 <p>